www3cam/msbiprivate/README.md

 This package has been lightly tested.
 Feel free to report any errors here.

+#Additional Information:

-Additionally, this repository contains a ipynb file that also shows how to run the SBI estimation routine on real real data and a real model that has been solved.
+This repository contains a .ipynb file that also shows how to run the SBI estimation routine on real data and a real model that has been solved.

 Finally, the sbiwork folder contains some of the estimation routines I used to get my results.